omarghader/omarghader.github.io/_posts/2015-08-23-introduction-to-docker.markdown

 * Docker have a large community.
 You can find the answers to all your questions and wonders on : StackOverflow, Github issues ...
 * Docker have a public repository where you can find all applications that you want easily, how to configure it and how the image was built.
 Per example: you could fine Apache server image, or MySQL Server..
 * Docker is used today by very well know companies such as : Microsoft (that is a partner of Docker too), eBay, Baidu, Groupon...
 So that's why you should have the curiousity about Docker and to give a try.
+* **Scalability** : docker offer the possibility to make your application scalable by running many instances1 of the same image.

 ##How to Install Docker